Why do we need a new building?

 What’s happened so far?

-In August 2017 the Palmerston North City Council resolved that Te Manawa progress high-level planning and business case development for the creation of an ‘Arts and Cultural Powerhouse’ and/or ‘Regional Asset With National Draw’) to enable consideration of its proposals as part of the Long Term Plan 2018-28.
-This work is completed and is currently being consulted on as part of the Long Term Plan – Council has put up three options for the public to consider – you can find out more here.
+In August 2017 the Palmerston North City Council resolved that Te Manawa progress high-level planning and business case development for the creation of an ‘Arts and Cultural Powerhouse’ (Option A) and/or ‘Regional Asset With National Draw’ (Option B) to enable consideration of its proposals as part of the Long Term Plan 2018-28.
+Several options were put to the public and following consultation and deliberation Council agreed to fund further investigations into Option A and Option B and for Council’s Chief Executive to report back on budget requirements.

 What’s it going to cost?

 Based on the research we’ve undertaken so far, we estimate it to cost up to $58 million ($69M once inflation is taken into account) to redevelop the 9,000 square meters that Te Manawa currently occupies.
 These costs are indicative only and are based on similar projects already undertaken elsewhere.
 As we engage more with the wider public, we’ll have a better idea of what is needed.